mongodb/atlas-sdk-go/docs/doc_1_reference.md

-# Atlas Go API client
+# SDK Reference

-## Documentation for API Endpoints
+## Documentation for SDK Endpoints

 All URIs are relative to *https://cloud.mongodb.com*